How to Become a Travel Photographer and live off your passion?

 My photography journey began a long time ago, first as an amateur, in my spare time, and now as a professional.
 It is a process of personal discovery, still in progress, that keeps generating emotions and changing my life, allowing me to combine my greatest passions.

-After this brief introduction, we are ready to dive into the first part of this guide.
+After this brief introduction, we are ready to dive into the first part of this guide on How to Become a Travel Photographer.
 If you are not interested in reading the entire guide, use the table of contents below to move between topics.

 What is Travel Photography?